 01Apologize for Lying

 If trust at work is damaged because you lied, you will need to admit you lied and apologize with honest, sincere, and unmistakable humility.
 No other solution will work to rebuild trust at work.
-This is one of the most difficult methods suggested for managers to regain trust at work—for the average person, admitting a lack of integrity is tough.
+It is one of the most difficult methods suggested for managers to regain trust at work—for the average person, admitting a lack of integrity is tough.

 If you want to share the reason why you lied, you can, but you risk sounding as if you are making excuses for your lie.
-There really is no good reason why people lie at work.
+There is no good reason why people lie at work.

 So, most of the time, recognize that you are making excuses or helping yourself feel better by justifying your behavior.
 Neither is conducive to rebuilding the trust you damaged.